poseidon/typhoon/docs/digital-ocean.md

 Clusters create DNS A records `${cluster_name}.${dns_zone}` to resolve to controller droplets (round robin).
 This FQDN is used by workers and `kubectl` to access the apiserver.
 In this example, the cluster's apiserver would be accessible at `nemo.do.example.com`.

 You'll need a registered domain name or subdomain registered in Digital Ocean Domains (i.e. DNS zones).
-You can set this up once and create many clusters with unqiue names.
+You can set this up once and create many clusters with unique names.

 ```tf
 resource "digitalocean_domain" "zone-for-clusters" {